AWegnerGitHub/StackOverflow-Auto-CommentFlag/README.md

  - Develop initial training algorithms
  - Develop background daemon that pulls comments on scheduled basis and puts them into table
    - Develop process that looks at new comments and classifies them
- - Develop process that flags appropriate comments
-   - Should use `TrainingAlgorithm` and `TrainingResult` tables
  - Populate settings in populate db (with appropriate defaults)
- - Handle API errors and warnings
-   - No more comments
-   - Over quota
-   - Timeout
  - Need thresholds for each classification
    - If probability is >= the threshold for that option, flag.
 Otherwise, don't flag
    - Thresholds need to be reviewed
- - Settings need to refresh each run to ensure updates via the UI are handled without a restart
- - Change `while loop < 30` in `retrieve_comments`